Smart-Home-Automation-System-Project/Voice-Gesture-Based-Control/README.md

 ## Development

 ### Testing
-- Test scripts are available in the `test` folder.
+- Unit Test scripts are available in the `test` folder.
 - Review and adapt these scripts to verify functionality or customize for your setup.

 ---

-## to run the gedture_control_system in ubuntu,first run the following:
+## to run the gesture_control_system in ubuntu,first run the following:
 pip install -r ubuntu_requirements.txt